Mark Thomas (rugby league)

 Mark Thomas is an Australian former professional rugby league footballer who played in the 1970s, 1980s and 1990s.
-A Queensland state and Australia national representative centre, he played his club football in Brisbane for Brothers and Eastern Suburbs, and in England for Leigh (Heritage No. 933), and Warrington (Heritage No. 889).
+A Queensland state and Australia national representative centre, he played his club football in Brisbane for Brothers and Eastern Suburbs, and in England for Leigh, and Warrington.

 Playing career

 In 1977 Thomas was selected to play for Queensland against New South Wales and against the visiting Great Britain team.
 He was then selected to go on the Australia national rugby league team's tour of New Zealand.
 He was then selected to play for Australia in the opening match of the 1977 World Cup tournament against New Zealand.